Anti-Rona-Task-Force/COVID/README.md

 ---

+### The Project

+The COVID-19 epidemic continues to have an unprecedented negative impact on our economy and communities.

+For this project, we focus on U.S. COVID-19 related data sets to analyze and diagnose total cases, total deaths, survival rates, state success stories and anomalies in infection numbers.

+We identify three main data science problems that exist in U.S. COVID-19 related data sets that we seek to answer:

+1. Can we predict future U.S. COVID-19 trends based on historical data?

+2. Is the overall rate of infection related to state and county responses?

+3. Can we detect and explain anomalies in U.S. COVID-19 infections?

+In short, we find that the answer to these questions are yes, yes, and yes.
+For more detailed answers and analysis, check out our presentation in the /details/ folder or at the link provided at the bottom of this README.

+---

 ### Repository Structure

 - /data/ contains raw and processed datasets used in our analysis
-- /details/ contains our project proposal
+- /details/ contains our project proposal and presentation pdfs
 - /notebooks/ contains jupyter notebooks detailing most of our exploratory data analysis
-- /scipts/ contains computationally intensive scripts used to generate county adjacency data
 - /src/ contains python map generation code that was better suited as standalone code than jupyter notebooks
-- /visualizations/ contains some basic visualizations used to aid our presentation.
-More advanced visualizations are found in the /data/processed/ folder and in our presentation linked below
+- /visualizations/ contains some basic visualizations generated from our data.
+More advanced visualizations are found in our formal presentation.

 ---

 ### Presentation
-To view the formal presentation including our analysis, process and results click [here](https://docs.google.com/presentation/d/1kg-K-5UqdrL2nfIIDklv58beWXhHF-lpX1oGpWL_rGI/edit?usp=sharing)
+To view our animated formal presentation including analysis, process, and results, click [here](https://docs.google.com/presentation/d/1kg-K-5UqdrL2nfIIDklv58beWXhHF-lpX1oGpWL_rGI/edit?usp=sharing)
+An unanimated pdf version of our presentation is also available within the /details/ folder.